Cognizant Technology Solutions (NASDAQ:CTSH) Given New $90.00 Price Target at JPMorgan Chase & Co.

-Cognizant Technology Solutions (NASDAQ:CTSH) had its price objective lifted by JPMorgan Chase & Co. from $83.00 to $90.00 in a report issued on Tuesday morning, The Fly reports.
-The firm currently has an overweight rating on the information technology service provider’s stock.
+Cognizant Technology Solutions (NASDAQ:CTSH) had its price target hoisted by JPMorgan Chase & Co. from $83.00 to $90.00 in a research note issued to investors on Tuesday, The Fly reports.
+The brokerage currently has an overweight rating on the information technology service provider’s stock.

-Several other analysts have also recently issued reports on CTSH.
-HSBC upgraded Cognizant Technology Solutions from a hold rating to a buy rating and increased their target price for the stock from $80.00 to $90.00 in a research report on Thursday, July 22nd.
+A number of other analysts have also recently commented on the company.
+Susquehanna reduced their price target on Cognizant Technology Solutions from $99.00 to $91.00 and set a positive rating for the company in a research report on Wednesday, June 30th.
+Zacks Investment Research upgraded Cognizant Technology Solutions from a sell rating to a hold rating and set a $79.00 target price for the company in a research report on Monday, May 10th.
+Wedbush reiterated an outperform rating on shares of Cognizant Technology Solutions in a research report on Thursday, July 29th.
 Morgan Stanley cut their target price on Cognizant Technology Solutions from $95.00 to $93.00 and set an overweight rating for the company in a research report on Thursday, May 6th.
-Wedbush reiterated an outperform rating on shares of Cognizant Technology Solutions in a research report on Thursday, July 29th.
-Susquehanna cut their price target on Cognizant Technology Solutions from $99.00 to $91.00 and set a positive rating for the company in a report on Wednesday, June 30th.
-Finally, Susquehanna Bancshares cut their price target on Cognizant Technology Solutions from $99.00 to $91.00 and set a positive rating for the company in a report on Wednesday, June 30th.
-Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and fourteen have given a buy rating to the company.
-The company currently has a consensus rating of Buy and an average price target of $82.69.
+Finally, HSBC upgraded Cognizant Technology Solutions from a hold rating to a buy rating and increased their target price for the stock from $80.00 to $90.00 in a research report on Thursday, July 22nd.
+Two research analysts have rated the stock with a sell rating, four have given a hold rating and fourteen have issued a buy rating to the company.
+Cognizant Technology Solutions has an average rating of Buy and an average price target of $82.69.

 Shares of CTSH opened at $76.70 on Tuesday.
 The company has a debt-to-equity ratio of 0.06, a quick ratio of 2.03 and a current ratio of 2.03.
 The stock has a 50-day moving average of $71.14.
 The stock has a market capitalization of $40.31 billion, a PE ratio of 24.35, a price-to-earnings-growth ratio of 1.72 and a beta of 1.15.
 Cognizant Technology Solutions has a 52 week low of $65.04 and a 52 week high of $82.73.